jinmingjian/jinmingjian.github.io/content/pages/resume.md

 Chinese Citizen, Ph.D., jin.phd@gmail.com

-I am best known as [tonystarkjin/至尊宝](https://tianchi.aliyun.com/home/science/scienceDetail?userId=52240395) , a prize hunter in the series of Alibaba Tianchi Engineering Competitions.
-The main prizes can be seen in the [section of Awards](##Awards).
+I am best known as [tonystarkjin/至尊宝](https://tianchi.aliyun.com/home/science/scienceDetail?userId=52240395) , a grand prizes hunter in the series of Alibaba Tianchi Engineering Competitions.
+The main prizes can be seen in the [section of Awards](###Awards).

 This makes following records in the range of 2015 - 2020 Tianchi competition reasons: